kanthorlabs/kanthorq/website/docs/002-guides/001-insert-events.md

 ### The `Subject`

-The `Subject` property allows you to organize your events in a hierarchical structure.
-This concept is inspired by [NATS Subject-Based Messaging](https://docs.nats.io/nats-concepts/subjects).
-If you're familiar with RabbitMQ, it's similar to a [Routing Key](https://www.rabbitmq.com/tutorials/tutorial-five-go#topic-exchange).
+The Subject field is a crucial part of an event's structure.
+It allows you to organize your events in a hierarchical manner, similar to the concept of [NATS Subject-Based Messaging](https://docs.nats.io/nats-concepts/subjects).
+If you're familiar with RabbitMQ, you can think of it as being similar to a[Routing Key](https://www.rabbitmq.com/tutorials/tutorial-five-go#topic-exchange), which determines how messages (or in this case, events) are routed to different consumers.

-For example, if you have an event for an order update, you might define the subject as `order.updated`.
-You can then write logic to handle this event.
+For example, if you are working with events related to order updates, you can define a subject like `order.updated`.
+This allows you to easily organize all events that deal with order updates under a single subject.
+You can also define more granular subjects depending on your needs.

-As your business evolves, you might need to handle different versions of this event.
-You could either modify the existing logic or write new logic for the updated version.
+As your system evolves, you may need to introduce new logic to handle the events, perhaps as a result of changing business requirements.
+In such cases, you will need to decide whether to update the existing logic or create a new version of the event processing logic.

-- To support both old and new logic, you can define a new subject like `order.updated.v2`.
-You can filter all versions using the pattern `order.updated.>` so that both old and new events will be matched.
+- If you choose to support both the old and the new logic simultaneously, you can define a new subject like `order.updated.v2`.
+This will allow you to filter both the old and new versions of the event using a single pattern, such as `order.updated.>`, which would match all versions of the `order.updated` subject.

-- Alternatively, to keep old and new versions separate, you could define a subject like `v2.order.updated`.
-Then `order.updated.>` will match the old version, and `v2.order.updated.>` will match the new one.
+- On the other hand, if you choose to keep the new logic separate from the old, you can define a subject like `v2.order.updated`.
+In this case, the filter `order.updated.>` would match only the old version, while `v2.order.updated.>` would match only the new one.

-If your business expands to multiple regions, you could further specify subjects like `ap-southeast-1.order.created`, `ap-southeast-2.order.created`, and so on.
+Furthermore, if your business grows and expands to multiple regions, you can organize your subjects by region.
+For example, you could define subjects like `ap-southeast-1.order.created` and `ap-southeast-2.order.created`, along with regional versions like `ap-southeast-1.v2.order.created `and `ap-southeast-2.v2.order.created`.
+This kind of flexibility allows you to organize and filter events in a way that suits the evolving structure of your business and its operational needs.

 ### The `Body`

-The Body is an arbitrary byte array where you can store any kind of data.
-The most common use case is storing a JSON string, but you could also store binary data, such as images, or even encrypt the body before storing it.
+The `Body` of an event is another important part of its structure.
+It is essentially an arbitrary byte array where you can store any kind of data you need.
+In most cases, developers use the `Body` field to store a JSON string, which represents structured data about the event.
+However, you are not limited to JSON; the `Body` field can also be used to store binary data, such as images, or even encoded or encrypted data, depending on your use case.

-For example:
+For example, you may choose to encrypt the data stored in the event body before saving it to the database.
+This approach ensures the security of your event data and can be useful in situations where sensitive information is involved.
+The data can then be decrypted when the event is consumed.

+Here's an example of how you might encrypt the body of an event:

 ```go
 // pseudo code for demonstration